Layout system

 The grid ensures precise alignment and consistent spacing, guiding the placement of text, images, and color blocks for a balanced layout.

 Color blocking defines sections and draws attention to key content.
-The use of bold Autodesk Black and Hello Yellow, with accents, ensures clarity and focus.
+The use of Autodesk Black and Autodesk White Yellow ensures clarity and focus.

 The grid and color blocking adapt seamlessly to different formats, from web and social media to print and presentations.